-Officers seize 3 king cobras, other reptiles from home
+Officers seize 3 king cobras, 300 other reptiles from home

 It’s illegal in New York state to own venomous snakes.

-The man living at the house hasn’t been charged.
+Officials say the man living at the house faces charges.

 Native to Asia, king cobras are one of the deadliest snakes in the world and can grow up to 18 feet (5.5 meters).